 To do this, Martin posts regular and relevant content to the major social media channels he uses – namely Facebook, YouTube and Instagram from his new purpose build workshop studio in Hampshire, UK.

-They are all Tuesdays with the stream starting at 7pm with the presentation starting at 7.30pm (UK times) and should last no longer than 2 hours.
+Mostly, Martin streams line on Tuesday evenings with the stream starting at 7pm with the presentation starting at 7.30pm (UK times) and should last no longer than 2 hours.
 If you are overseas, please double check your local timings.
 You will be able to watch them back for 7 days before they are removed.